 Click here to watch Chairman Hoeven’s opening remarks

-WASHINGTON—Senator John Hoeven (R-ND), Chairman of the Senate Committee on Indian Affairs, today convened a hearing on President Donald J. Trump’s nomination of Mr. E. Sequoyah Simermeyer to serve as Chairman of the National Indian Gaming Commission (NIGC).
+WASHINGTON – Senator John Hoeven (R-ND), Chairman of the Senate Committee on Indian Affairs, today convened a hearing on President Trump’s nomination of Rear Admiral Michael D. Weahkee, of New Mexico, to serve as Director of the Indian Health Service (IHS) at the U.S. Department of Health and Human Services (HHS).